markNZed/TaskFlow/docker/README.md

 <br> Access the client at http://localhost:3000
 There have been issues with Firefox and websocket on localhost, if Firefox does not work, restart or try Chrome.

+# Notes

+Eventaully this wil lcapture how to deploy chat2flow in a production environment.

 <br> docker-compose -f docker-compose-prod.yml build
 <br> docker-compose -f docker-compose-prod.yml up